scaule/docker-data-remote-sync/README.md

 # Remote sync with fresh data

-We provide a tool for download and restore automaticly your data for your container.
+We provide a tool for download and restore automaticly your data for your containers.
-To use this script you have to set your server informations and container on docker_data_remote_sync.cfg.
+To use this script you have to set your server informations and containers on docker_data_remote_sync.cfg.

 When configuration is ok, you only have to execute docker_data_remote_sync.sh and he will connect to your server and looking for the last backup for each containers on config file.

+Warning :
+-> (Security) To prevent server password on config file we only use authentification by ssh key.

 Special thanks for backup script from quadeare : https://github.com/quadeare/docker_volumes_backup/blob/master/backup-docker.sh